Kritika11052005/ColdChain/Readme.md

 **What was asked:** Build a CLI that goes from one domain to emails sent.

-**What was shipped:** A full-stack product with a cinematic web UI, AI competitor discovery, lead scoring, personalized email generation, live terminal streaming, and CAPTCHA protection.
+**What was developed* A full-stack product with a cinematic web UI, AI competitor discovery, lead scoring, personalized email generation, live terminal streaming, and CAPTCHA protection.

 ---